Project Management: Statistical Process Control

 activities and events that make up each task on the top level plan.

-are arrows.
+Figure 2.
+The PERT activity/event network for example calculations.
+Events are circles, tasks are arrows.
 Heavy arrows and blue circles represent the critical path for this project.

 Measures of project progress focus on the critical path through this network, the path from events 1-4-7-11-14-15.